jundalisay/sp/content/en/research/socrates/simple-republic/book-7/chapter-3.md

 ## The Patterns of Geometry Can Be Seen In Astronomy*

-{{< n n="As later proven by Isaac Newton who invented calculus from geometric patterns through the observation of heavenly bodies" >}}
+{{< n n="As later proven by Isaac Newton who invented calculus from geometric patterns through the observation of heavenly bodies.
+Diogenes wrote the Socrates was supposed to be a natural philosopher (physicist) but later chose moral philosophy after seeing that the Greeks were not interested in physics." >}}

 {{< l a="Socrates" >}}